TheBlode/Pi-MusicBox-Scripts/README.md

 ```

 ## Song Shuffler
-If you like shuffling through songs, then you can use this script.
-Simply copy the script + config file to your Pi MusicBox, define the storage path of your music in the config file and run the script to start shuffling your albums.
-Song listens be stored in the working directory as `songs_listened_to.txt` in a format similar to the below;
+If you like shuffling through songs rather than albums then you can use this script.
+Simply copy the script along with the config file to your Pi Music Box, define the storage path of your music in the config file and run the script to start shuffling your albums.
+Song listens will be stored in the script's working directory as `songs_listened_to.txt` in a format similar to the below;

 ```
 31-01-2021_11_37-24: /music/USB/Music/Music/Marilyn Manson/Eat Me, Drink Me/12 - Heart-Shaped Glasses (When the Heart Guides the Hand) [Inhuman Remix by Jade Puget].mp3